7 Benefits of Eating Slowly

 You eat to give enough energy to your body.
 You eat to get enough nutrients to keep you healthy.

-Will you achieve these even if you eat fresh food, fresh fruits and fresh vegetables?
+Will you achieve these if you eat fresh food, fresh fruits, and fresh vegetables?

-You will, if you eat properly.
-Otherwise, all the foods that you consume will not only go out as waste, but also be toxic to your body.
-This will happen if you gobble up your food and always eat them in a rush.
+You will if you eat properly.
+Otherwise, all the foods you consumed will not only go out as waste but will be toxic to your body.
+This happens if you gobble up your food and eat them in a rush.
 You do not give your system enough time to digest the food.

-Everyone is guilty of rapidly shoveling food down the mouth from the early childhood days to college days and to working days.
+We are all guilty of shoveling food down and eating quickly from our early childhood days to college days and to working days.
 These are all bad habits.

 To eat slowly, you have to use your teeth to chew and not many people realize this.

-Chewing food that you take is important as it helps the body to get more nutrients from the food.
+Chewing food slowly is important as it helps the body to get more nutrients.
 How it works is through the enzymes in your saliva.
-The moment food enters your mouth; it will act by breaking down the food hence, enhancing your capacity to digest these foods.
+The moment food enters your mouth; it will act by breaking down the food, enhancing your ability to digest these foods.
 The longer the food stays in your mouth, the more time the saliva has to act on these foods.
 That is why you need to slowly chew your food and enjoy its every single moment.